vpkc-2/CS451-2021-project/README.md

 # Wait enough time for all processes to finish processing messages.
 # Type Ctrl-C in every terminal window to create the output files.
+# Of course, you will NOT find any output files after running this because there is nothing implemented now!
 ```

 ### FIFO Broadcast application